 Callistemon are commonly called ‘Bottlebrush Plants’.
 They make an excellent garden plant, with species ranging from 1/2m to 4m.
 Hardy and drought tolerant with flowers that attract birds.

-The name “Bottlebrush” comes from the shape of the flowers (see picture right) which appear from late spring through to summer.
+The name “Bottlebrush” comes from the shape of the flowers (see picture above) which appear from late spring through to summer.

-Available in a wide range of colours from white through to mauve and purple, including green flowering forms.
+Available in a wide range of varieties with colours from white through to mauve and purple, including green flowering forms.
 Cultivation is easy in a sunny position with a well mulched soil.

-Callistomon will tolerate just about any condition except for shade.
+Callistemon will tolerate just about any condition except for shade.
 They do require good drainage but keep watered when establishing.
-Prune each year just below the old flowers to keep in shape.

 Fertilizer